 Their personalities also develop to the extent that they will have certain preferences regarding scents and textures they like and dislike.
 This also comes with their growing attachment to people whom they often interact with.

-At the three-month mark, 5 in 10 mothers will still be breastfeeding and that is a choice based on preference, capability, and resources.
+At the 3-month-old baby development milestones mark, 5 in 10 mothers will still be breastfeeding and that is a choice based on preference, capability, and resources.
 Challenges like having to go to work or lactation supply dropping or being unable to pump breastmilk are to be expected at this point.
 Be rest assured that other options are available.
 You can consult your doctor for a formula recommendation or seek help through a lactation consultant.

 Three months into changing diapers, you have probably turned into quite an expert.
 But at this point, it is important to observe the color of stool.
 Normal stool color ranges from green to yellow and anything outside of that like bright red, black, or clay would mean irregularities.
 You may need to call your doctor about this as soon as you see it.

 Always make sure that your baby’s bottom is cleaned well and allowed to dry properly.

 It would also be wise for you to invest in a few bibs since drooling is common from here on out, even before your baby starts teething.
 This is a good time to pick one up on your next diaper run.

 This is a great time for sleep because babies tend to start sleeping for longer periods like 7 to 9 hours straight.
 This schedule will be pretty regular, unlike when they were younger.
 On top of this, they will have around three naps that will total 4 to 5 hours throughout the day.
 Be mindful of sleep cues like fussiness or wanting to nurse despite not being hungry or rubbing their eyes.